Staff Scientist, NCEM

 Research Interests

-Dr. Ophus works primarily on developing methods, algorithms and codes for simulation, analysis and instrument design for high resolution and scanning transmission electron microscopy (HRTEM and STEM).
-He provides computational support to facility users for quantitative analysis of electron micrographs, and aims to close the gap between experimentally available data and theoretically accessible systems.
+Colin’s research focuses on experimental methods, reconstruction algorithms, and codes for simulation, analysis and instrument design of TEM, STEM and a 4D-STEM.
+He provides data analysis and computational support to facility users for quantitative analysis of electron micrographs, and aims to close the gap between experimentally available data and theoretically accessible systems.
 He has written several software packages to perform image simulation, drift correction and large dataset visualizations, as well as thousands of data analysis codes.
 His current research topics include:

 - Atomic electron tomography.